apache/lucene/lucene/MIGRATE.md

 are now encoded with `SortedNumericDocValues` instead of using a custom (v-int) binary format.
 Performance gains have been observed with these encoding changes.
 These changes were introduced in 9.0, and 9.x releases remain backwards-compatible with 8.x indexes, but starting with 10.0, only the newer formats are supported.
-Users will need to complete a full index rebuild with 9.0 or later to pick up the new format and remain compatible with 10.x releases.
+Users will need to create a new index with all their documents using 9.0 or later to pick up the new format and remain compatible with 10.x releases.
+Just re-adding documents to an existing index is not enough to pick up the changes as the format will "stick" to whatever version was used to initially create the index.

 Additionally, `OrdinalsReader` (and sub-classes) are fully removed starting with 10.0.
 These classes were `@Deprecated` starting with 9.0.
 Users are encouraged to rely on the default